Updated 14 January 2021

-There's a major overhaul of the MOT testers' manual coming in at the same time as the new defect categories.
+There's a major overhaul of the MOT testers' manual that came in at the same time as the new defect categories.

-There's a long list of changes with some new checks being added, some existing checks being updated and a few failure items being removed.
+There's a long list of changes with some new checks added, some existing checks updated and a few failure items removed.
 Changes include:

 - Brake fluid contamination